 This notion is trivial for self-adjoint (or, more generally, normal) operators, because then $\sigma_\eps(H)$ merely coincides with the $\eps$-tubular neighbourhood of the spectrum.
 If~$H$ is non-normal, however, the pseudospectrum $\sigma_\eps(H)$ can contain points which lie outside (in fact, possibly ``very far'' from) the spectrum $\sigma(H)$.
 It turns out that it is the pseudospectrum which determines the decay of the semigroup generated by~$H$ as well as the behaviour of the spectrum of~$H$ under small perturbations.

 The usefulness of pseudospectra in quasi-self-adjoint quantum mechanics was pointed out by Siegl and one of the present authors in~\cite{SK}.
 Based on the semiclassical construction of pseudomodes in Davies' pioneering work \cite{Da99} (see also~\cite{Zworski_2001} and~\cite{NJM04}), we proved an abrupt lack of quasi-self-adjointness for the prominent \emph{imaginary cubic oscillator} of \cite{Bender-Boettcher_1998}, which stayed at the advent of the so-called $\mathcal{PT}$-\emph{symmetric} quantum mechanics.
-Many other Schr\"odinger operators with complex-valued potentials were included in the subsequent works \cite{Hitrik-Sjostrand-Viola_2013, Henry,Henry_2014,Novak_2015,KSTV,HK,KS18,Arnaiz}.
+Many other Schr\"odinger operators with complex-valued potentials were included in the subsequent works \cite{Hitrik-Sjostrand-Viola_2013, Henry,Henry_2014,Novak_2015,KSTV,HK,KS19,Arnaiz}.